 The Museum is operated by the Czech entertainment agency, s.r.o., Company no.: 07833857, VAT no.: CZ07833857 with its establishment in Vodickova Street 31, 110 00 Praha 1 and the responsible person is PhDr.
 Pavel Kožíšek, whose e-mail is firstname.lastname@example.org.

 Entrance to the Museum

 The museum is open all year round and the current opening hours are published on the Museum website at: www.muzeumfantastickychiluzi.cz.
 The Museum can only be entered during the specified opening hours, unless otherwise agreed.
-New visitors will not be allowed to enter the Museum thirty minutes before the museum’s closing time.
+New visitors will not be allowed to enter the Museum sixty minutes before the museum’s closing time.

 We reserve the right to change the visiting days, as well as the opening hours of the Museum and restrict the services offered.
 In particular, the Museum or part of it may be closed for safety or public health reasons, without any claim for damages from visitors or any other claims.

 The Museum can only be entered by presenting a valid ticket.
 Visitors must keep their tickets for the duration of the Museum tour.
 Visitors must show their tickets at any time at the request of any of the Museum employees.
 The ticket entitles the visitor to one visit to the Museum.
 Purchased and checked tickets cannot be returned or exchanged.
 Discounts are provided according to the valid price list, which is available at www.muzeumfantastickychiluzi.cz.

 Umbrellas, satchels, bags, prams, roller skates, wheelchairs, etc., which could damage the exhibits, museum equipment, items and property of other visitors, etc. cannot be brought into the Museum.
 Outdoor wear such as coats and jackets must be worn by visitors and must not be carried by hand in the Museum.